Programs & Services

 The goal of our four Assisted Independent Living Homes is to provide a structured, supportive environment that allows each resident to reach his or her full potential.
 The services provided are comprehensive, and include daily case management and medication monitoring, intensive group therapy, weekly individual psychotherapy, daily exercise, stress management classes, recreational outings and socialization activities, and independent living skills training in the areas of cooking, menu planning, grocery shopping, budgeting, medication management, and self-care.

 Two levels of care are offered to clients, depending on their needs.
-Our Novato home has a higher staff to client ratio, and is structured to assist residents who need a fairly high level of support.
+Two of our four homes have a higher staff to client ratio, and are structured to assist residents who need a higher level of support.
 When ready, residents may graduate to a more independent level of care in one of our San Rafael homes, still with daily support, but with more autonomy.
 All residents receive the same services regardless of where they reside within the Elpida community.
 Different pricing structures exist for the different levels of care (call for current rates).

 Residents are asked to commit to a minimum stay of six months, although many choose to stay beyond this time frame.